NatronGitHub/NatronGitHub.github.io/about.md

 Natron is a powerful free and open-source VFX compositor geared towards digital post-production work, with industry-standard UI, 100+ nodes, and support for OpenFX and community-made plugins.
 With its robust OpenFX based engine and support for OpenImageIO and OpenColorIO, Natron can handle all of your VFX post-production needs.

-Natron was a proud recipient of Inria funding from 2013 to 2018, and is currently being developed by a team of open-source contributors as a community effort.
+Natron was a proud recipient of Inria funding from 2013–2018, and is currently being developed by a team of open-source contributors as a community effort.

 {% include logo.html
-   alt="The logo of Inria, sponsor of Natron until 2018" src="files/assets/inr_logo_gris.png" width="200px"
+   alt="Inria logo"
+   src="files/assets/inr_logo_gris.png"
+   width="200px"
 %}